Flyer-Boy/NewApproach/README.md

 This is the fundamental shift I am advocating: **don't put Graphs around your applications.
 Build the applications around the Graph.**

+**This has evolved far beyond a side project.
+It is now a life mission—one I will pursue for as long as it takes, until I see it become reality in one form or another.**

 This repository is an extension of my Articles on developing applications using a Graph Database, using an alternative approach; here are a few:

 1) **The Concept:**  https://medium.com/@marcospinedo/a-new-approach-to-application-development-using-cypher-gql-graphs-7d191e0c55d3